 FROM SEP IRA TO 401(K), PROFIT SHARING, CASH BALANCE PLAN

 For many years, this business owner has been contributing to a SEP IRA or a Simplified Employee Pension.
-The SEP contribution cannot exceed the lesser of 25% of the employee’s compensation for the year or $57,000 for 2020 ¹.
+The SEP contribution cannot exceed the lesser of 25% of the employee’s compensation for the year or $66,000 for 2023 ¹.
 In this example, the business owner would be able to contribute only 25% of their compensation or $37,500 to the SEP IRA.
 The business owner would like to maximize their pre-tax retirement contributions at $100,000 per year.
 How can they accomplish this?

-As a result of proper planning, this business owner was able to increase their total retirement plan contribution from $37,500 per year to $107,000 per year utilizing a Solo 401(k), Profit Sharing and Cash Balance Plan.
+As a result of proper planning, this business owner was able to increase their total pre-tax retirement plan contributions from $37,500 per year to $110,000 per year utilizing a Solo 401(k), Profit Sharing and Cash Balance Plan.
 An S-Corporation is considered a pass-through entity by the IRS, so all income from the business flows to the business owner's individual tax return and is taxed at the individual’s tax rate.
-Because this business owner was in the 35% Federal Tax bracket, the increased retirement savings amount lowered their total Federal Taxes from $82,871 to $66,381, which saved them a total of $16,490 in Federal Taxes per year ³.
+Because this business owner was in the 35% Federal Tax bracket, the increased retirement savings amount lowered their total Federal Taxes from $82,871 to $66,381, which saved them a total of $16,490 in Federal Taxes ³.
 In addition to the tax savings, the added retirement savings should also help them achieve their retirement goals at an earlier age.
 If you would like more information on how Fortitude Private Wealth helps business owners accomplish their retirement savings goals, please contact our office today.

 This information should be used for educational purposes only and is not intended to be specific investment planning, retirement planning or tax planning advice.
 We recommend that you consult with a professional tax advisor or qualified plan consultant before implementing any of the options presented.
 Specific tax savings will be different depending on everyone’s specific tax situation.
 There is no guarantee that adding a 401(k), Profit Sharing or Cash Balance Plan will help an individual’s tax situation or lower their tax liability.

-¹ Per IRS Section 415(c)(1)(A) the total contribution limit for both employee and employer contributions to 401(k) Defined Contribution Plans increased to $57,000 in 2020 and to $63,500 for plan participants age 50 or older who can make catch-up contributions, the maximum contribution is $73,500 for 2023.
+¹ Per IRS Section 415(c)(1)(A) the total contribution limit for both employee and employer contributions to 401(k) Defined Contribution Plans increased to $66,000 in 2023.
+For plan participants age 50 or older who can make catch-up contributions, the maximum contribution is $73,500 for 2023.

-² The maximum elective deferral for contributions to a Defined Contribution Plan for 2020 is $19,500.
-For participants who are over the age of 50, they can make an additional Catch-Up contribution in the amount of $6,500.
-So, participants over the age of 50 can contribute a total of $26,000 to a Defined Contribution Plan for 2020.
+² The maximum elective deferral for contributions to a Defined Contribution Plan for 2023 is $22,500.
+For participants who are over the age of 50, they can make an additional Catch-Up contribution in the amount of $7,500.
+So, participants over the age of 50 can contribute a total of $30,000 to a Defined Contribution Plan for 2023.